jauco/jester/HACKING.md

 3. Open a browser on http://localhost:8080
 4. place your breakpoints and press the play button to start running jester.

-### Debug Jester's unittests

-1. Run jester:

-        .\dist\node.exe .\dist\jester.js

-2. Add a breakpoint in a unittest by inserting the string `debugger;` somewhere and save the file.
-3. Open a browser on http://localhost:8080
-4. Press the play button to start running the unittest

 [node-inspector]: https://npmjs.org/package/node-inspector